csci-1301/csci-1301.github.io/lectures/080_decisions_booleans_and_comparisons/readme.md

 # Boolean Variables and Values

+## Variables

 We can store if something ("The user has reached the majority", "The switch is on", "The user is using windows", "This computer's clock indicate that we are in the afternoon", …) is true or false in a (boolean) *flag*, which is simply a variable of type boolean.
+Note that `true` and `false` are the only possible two values for boolean variables: there is no third option!

-We can declare, assign, initialize and display it as any other variable:
+We can declare, assign, initialize and display a boolean variable, a flag, as any other variable:

 ```
-bool flag = true;
+bool learning_how_to_program = true;
-Console.WriteLine(true);
+Console.WriteLine(learning_how_to_program);
 ```
+## Operations on Boolean Values

-But the only two possible values are `true` and `false`, and we will study three operations on them: "and" (`&&`, the conjunction), "or" (`||`, the disjunction) and "not" (`!`, the negation).
+The only two possible values are `true` and `false`, and we will study three operations on them:

+#. "and" (`&&`, the conjunction),
+#. "or" (`||`, the disjunction),
+#. and "not" (`!`, the negation).

-They have the expected meaning that the condition "A and B" is true if and only if A is true, and B is true.
+They have the expected meaning that

+#. the condition "A and B" is true if and only if A is true, and B is true,
-Similarly, "A or B" is false if and only if A is false, and B is false (that is, it takes only one to make their disjunction true).
+#.
+"A or B" is false if and only if A is false, and B is false (that is, it takes only one to make their disjunction true),
+#. "not A" is true if and only if A is false (that is, "not" "flips" the value it is applied to).

 We present this behavior with _truth tables_, as follows: